All Episodes

 That's just not going to happen.

-So when all this shakes out, and it won't be long this year for all this stuff to shake out, the genuine ineffectiveness on the thing that matters most to the anti-war wing of the Democrat Party, which is the big wing of the Democrat Party, she will not be able to have gotten it done.
+And so when all this shakes out, and it won't be long this year for all this stuff to shake out, the genuine ineffectiveness on the thing that matters most to the anti-war wing of the Democrat Party, which is the big wing of the Democrat Party, she will not be able to have gotten it done.

-So So keep a sharp eye.
+So keep a sharp bias.

-See if if I'm not right about that.
+See if I'm not right about that.

-Now, we've talked recently about Governor Schwarzenegger and his effort here to cut, his suggestion to cut welfare benefits for American citizens.
+Now, we've talked recently about Governor Schwarzenegger and his effort here to cut his suggestion to cut welfare benefits for American citizens.

-Now, I don't I don't want to get into an argument here about welfare, be it good or bad, because he may be able to make the case that what he's trying out there is California's version of welfare reform that was done nationally.
+Now, I don't want to get into an argument here about welfare, be it good or bad, because he may be able to make the case that what he's trying out there is California's version of welfare reform that was done nationally.

 Now get this.